-This course fulfills the Fine Arts graduation requirement.
-This course fulfills Washington State public

-4-year college/university arts admission requirements.
+This is a yearlong course.
+This course may be repeated for credit and fulfills the Fine Arts graduation requirement.
+This course fulfills Washington State public 4-year college/university arts admission requirements.

-Cost for travel and expenses to be determined at the time of the event.
+Fees: 2 night retreat (cost TBD) and for travel and expenses, to be determined at the time of the event.